Advocating for H.R. 676 and S. 1804 — National Improved Medicare for All

 Our vision: Single-payer healthcare.
 Help us pass H.R.
 676 and advocate for improvements to S. 1804.
 EPSPAN members include healthcare providers and non-medical people in the Eastern Panhandle of WV.
 We have been working together since 2008.
 EPSPAN is:

-- Part of a nationwide movement building the critical mass needed to achieve single-payer
+- Part of a nationwide movement building the critical mass needed to achieve national Improved Medicare for All / single-payer healthcare

 - A chapter of Physicians for a National Health Program